 - Do you have ringing, roaring or hissing in your ears?

-- Do your symptoms include dizziness or balance problems?
+- Do you have dizziness or balance problems?

 - Do you have a history of ear infections, ear trauma or ear surgery?

-- Have you ever worked in a job that exposed you to loud noise, flown airplanes or been in military combat?
+- Have you ever worked in a job with loud noise, flown airplanes or been in military combat?

-- Does your family complain that you turn up the volume of the television or radio too high?
+- Does your family complain that you keep the television or radio too loud?

-- Do you have trouble understanding someone talking to you in a low voice?
+- Do you have trouble hearing people who talk in a low voice?

-- Do you have trouble understanding someone on the telephone?
+- Do you have trouble hearing on the telephone?

-- Do you often need to ask others to speak up or repeat themselves?
+- Do you often ask others to speak up or repeat themselves?
 Does this happen more often in a noisy setting, such as a crowded restaurant?

-- Can you hear when someone approaches you from behind?
+- Can you hear when someone comes up behind you?